Reducing the instability of an optical lattice clock using multiple atomic ensembles: Phase estimation with four atomic ensembles

-Having achieved independent control with global addressing through a combination of spatial and frequency multiplexing, we proceed to demonstrate a combination of quadrature Ramsey spectroscopy with a simple phase estimation algorithm using 4 atomic ensembles.
+Having achieved independent control with global addressing through a combination of spatial and frequency multiplexing, we proceed to demonstrate a combination of quadrature Ramsey spectroscopy~\cite{Li_theory_2022} with a simple phase estimation algorithm~\cite{rosenband_ensemble_2013,borregaard_ensembles_2013} using four atomic ensembles.
+This approach allows us to extend the coherent interrogation time by a factor of 1.7 over quadrature Ramsey with only two ensembles, and thereby further reduce the clock instability (see Appendix~\ref{Appendix:increasing_times}).

+We interrogate a first ensemble pair to keep track of the laser phase evolution within the range of $[-\pi, \pi]$ during $T_A$ using quadrature Ramsey, while simultaneously interrogating a second pair of ensembles on a different hyperfine clock transition with quadrature Ramsey for $T_B (T_B>T_A)$.
+At the end of the measurement we perform global readout on all four ensembles, and then use a simple phase estimation algorithm to unwrap the phase accumulated by the second pair during $T_B$.
+As a result, we are able to unambiguously measure the phase accumulated for longer coherent interrogation times that would otherwise lead to phase slips due to the modulo $2\pi$ ambiguity of Ramsey fringes.

 The basic principle is shown in Fig.~\ref{Fig4}(a), in which we first apply a global $\pi/2$-pulse on the $3/2-1/2$ transition for ensemble pair (2, 4), and subsequently apply another global $\pi/2$-pulse on the $7/2-5/2$ transition for (1, 3).
+The delay between the asynchronous pulses for (1, 3) and (2, 4) is a few ms, limited by the rise and fall times of the clock pulses.
 As the two transitions are spectrally resolved, each pulse only impacts the targeted pair, aside from a negligibly small probe shift (see Appendix~\Ref{Appendix:ProbeShift}).

-We let ensembles (1, 3) freely evolve for time $T_A$, where the magnetic field gradient $\Delta B(z)$ is fine-tuned such that the differential phase shift between ensembles (1, 3) is $\pi/2$, and a second global $\pi/2$-pulse is applied to the $7/2-5/2$ transition and the phase accumulated by the ensembles (1, 3) is stored in the populations of the clock states and is shelved there temporarily.
+We let ensembles (1, 3) freely evolve for time $T_A$, with the magnetic field gradient $\Delta B(z)$ tuned such that the differential phase shift between ensembles (1, 3) is $\pi/2$, and a second global $\pi/2$-pulse is applied to the $7/2-5/2$ transition and the phase accumulated by the ensembles (1, 3) is stored in the populations of the clock states and is shelved there temporarily.
 After a total free precession time of $T_B$ we apply the second $\pi/2$-pulse on the $3/2-1/2$ transition for ensembles (2, 4).
-The free precession time $T_B$ is chosen such that the differential phase of ensembles (2, 4) is again $\pi/2$, with $T_B = 1.7\times T_A$ due to the difference in magnetic moment for the two clock transitions.
+The free precession time $T_B$ is chosen such that the differential phase of ensembles (2, 4) is again $\pi/2$, with $T_B = 1.7\times T_A$ due to the difference in magnetic moment for the two clock transitions, resulting in two quadrature Ramsey measurements with interrogation times $T_A$ and $T_B = 1.7\times T_A$.